Your True Love: Notable recordings

 "Your True Love" was recorded by Ricky Nelson on his first Imperial Records album Ricky in 1957.
 Nelson also performed the song on national television on the Ozzie and Harriet TV series on ABC in 1957 in a performance that featured Joe Maphis on guitar.
 Terry Wayne released the song as a single in the UK in September 1957 on Columbia as DB 4002.
 Caesar and the Romans released the song as a 45 A side single in 1960 on Hi Note as 602-A. Bob & Shirley and the Valiants released "Your True Love" as a 45 single on the Band Box label as 225 in 1960.
 Chris Isaak recorded the song on his 2011 album Beyond the Sun as a bonus track.
 Jumpin' Gene Simmons released the song as a single in 1961 on Hi Records, SP HI 45-2034.
 The Brian Setzer Orchestra has also recorded the song in 1994 on the album The Brian Setzer Orchestra.
 The Beatniks recorded the song in 1989.
 The Refreshments recorded the song in 2008.
-George Harrison has performed the song as well.
-The Beatles performed and recorded the song on January 3, 1969 at the Get Back/Let It Be sessions in Twickenham film studios in London with Paul McCartney on lead vocals.
+George Harrison has performed the song as well, and when his band, The Beatles performed and recorded the song on January 3, 1969 at the Get Back/Let It Be sessions in Twickenham film studios in London.
+Paul McCartney does the lead vocals.

 Carl Perkins performed the song on the Ranch Party syndicated TV show in 1957.
 Perkins also performed the song on the 1985 HBO/Cinemax concert special Blue Suede Shoes: A Rockabilly Session with George Harrison, Dave Edmunds, and members of the Stray Cats.
 The song appeared on the 1986 Rhino Records compilation Carl Perkins: Original Sun Greatest Hits.

 In 1998, George Harrison paid tribute to Perkins by performing an impromptu version of the song at Perkins' funeral.